moolleer/hangman/docs/testing.md

 ![Guess](/docs/README-images/guess-word-not-in-word.png)

-If user guess the same letter as already been guessed a orange message tells this to the user works as expexted.
+If user guess the same letter again, a orange message tells this to the user, result as expexted.

 ![Already guessed](/docs/README-images/guessed-letter.png)

 When the user guess a letter that is in the word, a green message tells this to the user and the letter is placed at the correct position instead of an underscore.
-The guessed letters is also added to the list (marked in red) as expected.
+The guessed letters is also added to the list (marked in red), results as expected.

 ![Letter in word](/docs/README-images/letter-is-inword.png)

-If the user enter anything but a letter a invalid input message in red shows as expected.
+If the user enter anything but a letter a invalid input message in red shows, result as expected.

 ![Invalid](/docs/README-images/guess-invalid-char.PNG)